9.2Pretrial Procedures—Generally

 The scheduling of events in a scheduling order requires meaningful consultation with all counsel of record, whenever reasonably practical.
 MCR 2.401(B)(2)(d).

 A defendant is generally entitled to an evidentiary hearing where the admissibility of evidence is challenged on constitutional grounds.
 People v Reynolds, 93 Mich App 516, 519 (1979).
-But “where it is apparent to the court that the challenges are insufficient to raise a constitutional infirmity, or where the defendant fails to substantiate the allegations of infirmity with factual support, no hearing is required.”
+However, “where it is apparent to the court that the challenges are insufficient to raise a constitutional infirmity, or where the defendant fails to substantiate the allegations of infirmity with factual support, no hearing is required.”
 People v Johnson, 202 Mich App 281, 285 (1993).

 A trial court’s decision whether to hold an evidentiary hearing is reviewed for an abuse of discretion.
 People v Unger, 278 Mich App 210, 216-217 (2008).
 An abuse of discretion occurs when the court chooses an outcome that falls outside the range of reasonable and principled outcomes.
 Id. at 217.
 A trial court’s findings of fact are reviewed for clear error.
 MCR 2.613(C).